popjam/Reddit-Newsletter/README.md

    ```bash
    npm run setup
    ```
-   *The setup wizard will configure email, Reddit settings, and can automatically set up daily scheduling for you.*
+   *The setup wizard will configure email, Reddit settings, and daily scheduling.*

 3. **Generate your first newsletter:**
    ```bash
    npm start
    ```

 That's it!
-Your personalized Reddit newsletter will be automatically sent to your Kindle.
+Your Reddit newsletter will be generated and sent to your Kindle.

 > See [SETUP.md](SETUP.md) for detailed Windows, Linux, and macOS instructions.